waldur/waldur-helm/docs/postgres-backup-management.md

 ## Backups restoration

-To restore backups you need to:

-1. Connect to the restoration pod.
+To restore backups you need to connect to the restoration pod.
 The major prerequisite for this is stopping the Waldur backend pods to avoid errors. **NB: During restoration process, the site will be unavailable**.
 For this, please execute the following lines in the Kubernetes node:

 ```bash
 # Stop all the API pods